sureshm-hub/spark-project/06-Optimizing Shuffle.md

         intermediary table.
         The cost of the shuffle and sort steps can be reduced when joining large tables by defining the sorted intermediary tables in advance.
+        Spark bucketing actually works as intended only when Hive support (or a catalog that supports bucket metadata) is enabled.
         Use bucketing only if you have:
             Hive metastore (Spark + Hive catalog)
             Large dimension/fact stable tables